tlakomy/egghead-aws-cdk-workshop/todo-app/README.md

 ## Pre-workshop:

-Create an AWS account, install AWS CLI, AWS CDK, AWS SAM (including Docker) and configure your account
+Create an AWS account, install AWS CLI, AWS CDK, AWS SAM (including Docker) and configure your account.

 Hide `node_modules`, `**/*.d.ts` and `**/lesson*/**/*.js` files in VSCode using `Exclude` option in Settings